NLnetLabs/ploutos/docs/ploutos/README.md

 All of the jobs except `prepare` are matrix jobs, i.e. N instances of the job run in parallel where N is the number of relevant input matrix permutations.

+Note that Git checkout is **NOT** done by the caller.
+Instead Ploutos checks out the source code at multiple different points in the workflow:

+- In `prepare` to be able to load rule files from the checked out files.
+- In `cross` to have the application files to build available on the GH runner.
+- In `pkg` to have the application files to build available in the container.
+- In `pkg-test` to have the test script to run available for copying into the LXC container.
+- In `docker` to have the `Dockerfile` and Docker context files available for building.

 Only the packaging types that you request (via the workflow call parameters) will actually be run, i.e. you can build only DEB packages, or only RPM and Docker, and cross-compile or not as needed.

 - `prepare` - checks if the given inputs look roughly okay.